Leo-Simpson/c-lasso/benchmark/README.md

 # Numerical benchmarks for c-lasso

 We provide numerical benchmarks for the [c-lasso package](https://c-lasso.readthedocs.io/en/latest/) in comparison to [cvxpy](https://www.cvxpy.org).
-We analyze run times, constraint satisfaction quality, and achieved minimum function values.
+We report run times, achieved minimum function values (with the path algorithm solutin as baseline), and constraint satisfaction quality of the zero-sum constraint.

 ## Table of Contents